desmondmilani/casino/README.md

 A township take on the popular card game Texas hold 'em.
 Where players compete against each other

-Skills:  JS / HTML / CSS
+Tools:  JS / HTML / CSS

 - 🔭 I’m currently working on this application with TedHopewell, PaulTebeila, tebo27CMD, Supa-Thobile2, NHLAMULOJ and ER-MOLLO
 - 👯 We looking to collaborate with developers with an interest in developing games that will appeal to the kasi market.